wjsc/hold-on/README.md

 #### How to force termination

 This function uses setTimeout to clear the internal cache.
 In some cases, you may need to clear this timer.
-This can be usefull if you are running a script that doesn't end at time, or if you want to terminate a background timer.
+This can be usefull if you are running a script that doesn't end at desired time, or if you want to terminate a background timer.

 ```
 const myFunction = () => {};